QwenLM/Qwen-Agent/README.md

 # Qwen-Agent
 [中文](./README_CN.md) ｜ English

 Qwen-Agent is a code library based on Qwen (abbr.
-Tongyi Qianwen) that integrates components such as plugin usage, planning generation, and action execution.
+Tongyi Qianwen) that integrates components such as plugin usage, planning generation, and memory.
 At present, we have implemented a Google Extension ```BrowserQwen``` to facilitate your knowledge integration and content editing work.
 The features of BrowserQwen include:

 - Integrate Qwen into the Google Extension, supporting discussion of Webpages and PDF documents (online or local) with Qwen in the browser.
 - Qwen can record your webpage browsing history and PDFs with your permission, and assist you in completing editing work.
 Through it, you can quickly complete tedious tasks such as understanding web content, organizing browsing history, and writing new articles.
-- Supporting plugin calls, and currently integrating plugins such as Code Interpreter and Google Search.
+- Supporting plugin calls, and currently integrating plugins such as Code Interpreter, and supporting uploading files for data analysis.

+The models currently supported are Qwen-7B-Chat-v1.1 (excluding the version without v1.1) and Qwen-14B-Chat.

 # Demonstration
 ## Q&A in Browser Interactive Interface